thermotools/thermopack/doc/markdown/getting_started.md

 x, y, vapfrac, liqfrac, phasekey = eos.two_phase_tpflash(T, p, x) # x and y are vapour and liquid composition respectively
 ```

-Note that some of the methods also output other information, such as the temperature of the flash, see the docstrings of the `thermo` class in `thermo.py` for more details.
+Note that some of the methods also output other information, such as the temperature of the flash, see the [Flash interfaces](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#flash-interfaces) in the [documentation of the `thermo` class](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#methods-in-the-thermo-class-thermopy) for the specifics on the different flash routines.

 ### Phase envelopes